Fettuccine with Truffle Butter and Mushrooms

 • Pour the cream into the saute pan and heat it over medium heat until it simmers.
 Add the truffle butter, 1 teaspoon salt and 1/2 teaspoon pepper, lower the heat to very low and swirl the butter until it melts.
 Keep warm over very low heat.

 • Meanwhile, add the pasta to the boiling water and cook for 2 minutes, or according to package instructions.
-Drain the pasta in a colander and add it to the truffle cream.
-Add the chives and mushrooms and very gently toss well with tongs.
+Remove the pasta from the water and add into the truffle cream.
+Add the chives, parsley and mushrooms and very gently toss well with tongs.
 Gently stir in the Parmesan.
 Serve immediately garnished with extra chives and Parmesan.

 Keyword pasta